valette/desk/README.md

 The goal is to be able to use efficient visualisation tools such as THREE.js and qooxdoo on top of already existing commandline programs.

 each program as registered as an 'action', provided by a .json file.
-As an example, you can have a look at the ACVD.json config file on the [ACVD repository](https://github.com/valette/ACVD)
+As an example, you can have a look at the ACVD.json file from the [ACVD repository](https://github.com/valette/ACVD)

 ### Infos and live demo ###